-Dehydration is the main cause of muscle cramps (nas pe nas chadna).
+Dehydration is the main cause of muscle cramps.
 If you are facing this cramping frequently, it is important to ensure that you are drinking enough water throughout the day.
 Keeping hydrated at all times is the best treatment of muscle cramps.
-Therefore, drink plenty of water (at least 4-5 liter daily) for avoid the recurrence of muscle cramps.
-If you exercise ensure that you drink water before and after your exercise to replace the fluids lost while sweating.
-Before going to bed, drink a glass of water daily to avoid recurrence of cramps.
+Therefore, drink plenty of water (at least 4-5 liter daily).
+If you exercise, ensure that you drink water before and after your exercise to replace the fluids lost while sweating.
+It is good to drink a glass of water daily before going to bed too.

 3. Heating Pad for Muscle Cramps:

-A useful method of relieving muscle cramp is applying heating pad over the affected area.
+useful method of relieving muscle cramp is applying heating pad over the affected area.
 A hot water bottle or electric heating pad could relax and loosen up the muscle.
-As it is a good pain reliever and anti-inflammatory agent, it gives quick relief from spasmodic contraction of muscles.

 4. Stay away from Tight Bed covers: